diekmann/wasm-fizzbuzz/doom/README.md

 ---

 Let's get those missing string functions from a libc.
-Remeber, this is a from-scratch article, so we will build our own libc.
+Remember, this is a from-scratch article, so we will build our own libc.
 Yet, I do not want to write C code for the missing string functions, so our own libc will be a stripped-down version of an existing libc.
 I'm using [musl](https://www.musl-libc.org/).